shuyangma1992/FIE/README.md

-Data and codes for a FIE paper.
+Data and R scripts for a FIE paper by Kjesbu et al..